caffinc/caffinc.github.io/_posts/2018-04-28-key-variants.md

 This way the KEK is never compromised.
 You could also tell your HSM that you are importing a 4 component key, and import VAR3 as the last component.

-# How do I decrypt a MAC key encrypted by my HSM under a KEK?
+# How do I decrypt a key encrypted by my HSM under a KEK/ZMK?
+Sometimes you're given a key that's encrypted under a ZMK that you need to decrypt and get back the plain key.
+You don't want to import it into an HSM (which would be the *right* thing to do but you don't want to listen to good advice).
 Using Bouncy Castle as a Security Provider, the following code should do the trick:

 ```
 Security.addProvider(new BouncyCastleProvider());